Mary Lucier

 Mary Lucier (born 1944, in Bucyrus, Ohio) is an American visual artist and pioneer in video art.
 Concentrating primarily on video and installation since 1973, she has produced numerous multiple- and single-channel pieces that have had a significant impact on the medium.

 Life and education

 Lucier grew up in Bucyrus, Ohio, before receiving her B.A. from Brandeis University in literature and sculpture.
-She married the composer Alvin Lucier in 1964 and then toured with him as a member of the Sonic Arts Union from 1966 to the mid1970s.
+She married the composer Alvin Lucier in 1964 and then toured with him as a member of the Sonic Arts Union from 1966 to the mid-1970s.
 She lived with him in Middletown, Connecticut after he secured a position at Wesleyan University until their divorce in ‘74, when she moved to New York City.
-She would later marry the painter, Robert Berlind, who passed away in 2015.
-She currently lives in both New York, NY and Cochecton, New York where she has established a studio and archive for video art.
+She would later marry the painter Robert Berlind, who died in 2015.
+She currently lives in both New York City and Cochecton, New York, where she has established a studio and archive for video art.